-Born in 1943 in a small village called Bookanakere in Mandya, Yeddyurappa had humble beginnings.
+Born in February 1943 in a small village called Bookanakere in Mandya, BSY had humble beginnings.
 He was raised by his father after his mother passed away when he was only four years old.
 His education halted after completing pre-university from PES College in Mandya.

-He did however have a job as a first- division clerk in the state government wing of Social Welfare.
+In 1965, he took up a job as a first- division clerk in the state government wing of Social Welfare.
 The job did not satisfy Yeddyurappa and he quit to look for greener pastures.
-After quitting the job, destiny bought him to Shikaripura where he was to meet his future wife.
+After quitting the job, destiny brought him to Shikaripura where he was to meet his future wife.

 He had a job as a clerk in Veerabhadra Shastri’s rice mill.
-Luck had it that he would fall in love and marry the rice mill owner’s daughter.
+Luck had it that he would fall in love and marry the rice mill owner’s daughter in 1967.
 He later owned a hardware store in Shimoga.
 This was however not his ambition.
 Yeddyurappa’s wife passed away in 2004 leaving behind 2 sons and 3 daughters.

 Yeddyurappa’s Political Foray